josecoelhoaudio/josecoelhoaudio/README.md

 - Sound Redesing - Cidade de Deus Trailer

-As previously mention, att **SPORT TV**, I created sound design for commercials, promos, and podcasts however, outside of broadcast, I have also done sound redesigns of movie trailers and gameplay to keep my skills sharp.
+As previously mention, at **SPORT TV**, I created sound design for commercials, promos, and podcasts however, outside of broadcast, I have also done sound redesigns of movie trailers and gameplay to keep my skills sharp.

 A major highlight of this work is my redesign of a trailer for ***Cidade de Deus* (City of God)**, where I re-cut scenes from the film into a new trailer edit before building the entire audio track from the ground up.
 The soundscape was created entirely from scratch, combining curated sound libraries with custom Foley recording sessions.